Monsoon Season: Critical reception

 Critics have praised Monsoon Season for its fusion of cultural elements and modern rap, highlighting Hanumankind's lyrical prowess and innovative production.
-Critics praised “Run It Up” as a powerful ode to Indian culture, spotlighting resilience, cultural pride, and stunning visuals, and "The Villainous Freestyle" for his confident delivery, rapid-fire cadences, and cultural duality, recognizing it as an early defining moment in his rise.
+Critics praised “Run It Up” as a powerful ode to Indian culture, spotlighting resilience, cultural pride, and stunning visuals, and "Villainous Freestyle" for his confident delivery, rapid-fire cadences, and cultural duality, recognizing it as an early defining moment in his rise.
 The rebranding helped him reach a broader audience and solidified Hanumankind's reputation as a rising global talent.

-The album has received reviews from various music publications: